JhonEgbret/Geopolis/Nekocious Neko.md

 ## 1751
 - Jerojero is found by the [[Royal Family of Lambarin]] --> He is revealed to be the second son of [[Queen Vanabara]] --> Their first son was killed in combat during the War against the [[Venticus Royal Family]] at 1750, therefore Jero is heir to the throne
 - Jerojero is taken from Ony to be sent to [[Tchaldaq-Nabir]], his home planet, wherein he will become prince
+- Nagoshi releases his final genetics study and surprises the scientific community -> When asked about his sister, he publ